madslundt/ReactHooksvsClasses/README.md

 # Extra
 React hooks has got quite popular very fast in the React community.
 That also means there are already thousands of React hooks that your app can depend on.

-As I see it this gives less redundancy and code duplication, smaller components and more independant components that results in less error and better readability.
+As I see it this gives less redundancy and code duplication, smaller components and more independent components that results in less error and better readability.

 # Run
 1. Make sure NodeJS with NPM has been installed on the machine